Rediscover

 what to expect

-What to Expect from Your First One-Hour Visit to the Menopause Treatment Clinic in Bondi Junction:
+What to Expect from Your First Visit to the Menopause Treatment Clinic in Bondi Junction:

-• Personalised Consultation: A one-hour confidential discussion with Dr Sonia Verma to understand your medical history, current health status, and specific menopausal symptoms.
+• Personalised Consultation: A one-hour confidential discussion with menopause specialist, Doctor Sonia Verma, to understand your medical history, current health status, and specific menopausal symptoms.

 • Comprehensive Health Assessment: Evaluation of your overall health, including a review of any current medications, lifestyle factors, and family medical history.